kholk/kernel-upstream/Documentation/filesystems/proc.rst

 3.2 /proc/<pid>/oom_score - Display current oom-killer score
 -------------------------------------------------------------

+Please note that the exported value includes oom_score_adj so it is effectively in range [0,2000].

 This file can be used to check the current score used by the oom-killer is for any given <pid>.
 Use it together with /proc/<pid>/oom_score_adj to tune which process should be killed in an out-of-memory situation.